FAIR Talks Podcast

 About The Podcast Host:

-Elisha Chan is the Executive Director of Fair Trade LA and the founder of Elisha C., an ethical brand on a mission to end poverty through job creation.
-She found her passion while traveling on many Haiti trips as a student at UCLA and started her social enterprise six months after she graduated.
-She currently works with many artisans and producers throughout Haiti, while doing philanthropy work in a small village called Fond Doux, Haiti.
-She has since established a Scholarship Program, sending underprivileged youth to school, from preschool to university.
+Elisha Chan is the Executive Director of Fair Trade LA and the host of the FAIR Talks Podcast: educating everyday people for extraordinary change.
+She is also the founder of Impactful Missions, a nonprofit dedicated to ending poverty through job creation, education, and empowerment.
+She found her passion while traveling on many Haiti trips as a student at UCLA and started her social enterprise, Impactful Market, six months after she graduated.
+She currently works with many artisans and producers throughout Haiti, while giving back to a small village called Fond Doux, Haiti.
+She has established a Scholarship Program that has given over 345 scholarships, sending underserved youth to school, from preschool to university.
+Now, she is building a Leadership Academy and Trade School in Haiti from the grounds up.
 A passionate advocator of establishing long-term solutions to break the cycle of poverty.

 _________________________________________________________________________